SHARE

 First-Time Guide To Paris

 My first trip to Paris was just shy of my 21st birthday.
 I was studying abroad in Italy with my friends and decided to go to Paris for Valentine’s Day weekend.
 Just a day before the trip, I came down with terrible bronchitis.
-During that trip, I had a fever and I was so sick but I was going to let go of my dream of seeing Paris.
-I pushed through the weekend, making my recovery time from bronchitis a lot longer but it was so worth it.
+I had a fever and was sick during that trip, but I would let go of my dream of seeing Paris.
+I pushed through the weekend, making my recovery time from bronchitis much longer, but it was worth it.
 We took a double-decker bus, and I ate a banana and Nutella crêpes.
-Looking back, I wish there was a first-time guide to Paris to help me understand where to go and what not to do.
+Looking back, I wish there was a first-time guide to Paris to help me understand where to go and what not to do

 How is Paris Laid Out?

 This post is to help you have the best first trip to Paris.
 Paris is broken up into different neighborhoods called arrondissements.
 To understand how they lay on a map, the 1st arrondissement is in the center of the city and follows the path of a snail moving outwards.
-There are twenty arrondissements in the city spanning the left and right banks of Paris.
-If you want to hit the significant Paris attractions you will want to start in central Paris and work your way toward different areas of Paris if you have time.
+Paris has twenty arrondissements spanning the left and right banks of Paris.
+To see the significant Paris attractions, you will want to start in central Paris and work toward different areas of Paris if you have time.

 You can walk the city from one end to the other in about an hour, depending on how quickly you walk.
-Public transportation is just about everywhere, and the famous landmarks are all accessible by a close metro line.
+Public transportation is everywhere, and famous landmarks are accessible by a close metro line.
 During your first time in Paris, please don’t feel pressured to do it all.

-If you are flying from the US, on the first day, you will be jet-lagged.
+If you fly from the US on the first day, you will be jet-lagged.
 Make sure to get lots of water and fresh air.
-Don’t walk too much the first day that you are too tired before a few days of site seeing.
+Don’t walk too much on the first day if you are tired before a few days of sightseeing.
 Break it up each day and enjoy the city.
 Choose a destination within walking distance of the hotel and grab a good meal.
 You can see my jet lag tips here!

 Do I need Cash For Paris?

 Make sure you keep euros on you.
-Not everyone will accept credit cards and if you want to stop for a quick coffee or croissant, you will need small change.
-I always check in with my bank and notify them before leaving.
-I use Bank of America, and I can take out money from any local BNP in Paris.
-I use this wallet for a credit card and small change.
+Not everyone will accept credit cards.
+If you want to stop for a quick coffee or croissant, you will need small change.
+Check-in with your bank and notify them before leaving.
+I use Bank of America and can take out money from any local BNP in Paris.
+This is the wallet I use for a credit card and small change.

-Since the pandemic, this has been updated a bit, and most places will accept a credit card or Apple Pay for coffee, but some spots have a minimum bank card amount that you have to reach.
+Since the pandemic, this has been updated a bit, and most places will accept a credit card or Apple Pay for coffee.
+Some spots have a minimum bank card amount that you have to reach.
 You can tap to pay a lot of places.
-I still think it is a good idea to keep euros on you for tipping and the market.
+Keeping euros on you for tipping and the market is a good idea.

 Tips to Getting Around Paris